lnmcadoo3/AlphaEleusis/README.txt

 Based on the guidelines provided for the scoring function, we have modified the program to include adversaries so the game is now in a multi-player setting.
 When a rule is predicted, we check for the equivalency with the actual rule in an exhaustive fashion i.e run all combinations of three cards for both rules.

-To change God's rule, modify lines 78 and 79 in game.py to your rule and an initial 3 cards that are dealt
+To change God's rule, modify lines 78 and 79 in game.py to your rule and an initial 3 cards that are dealt We also adjusted how quickly the adversaries guess a rule

 # Set a rule for testing
 rule = "equal(color(previous), color(current))"